 To prepare: when you first get a new banneton, spray the inside with water, pour in some rice flour and tap tap flour all around the inside of it, moving the banneton around to move the flour.
 Then let it dry, creating a dried layer of flour inside the banneton.
 You will still need to add extra flour every time you use it but this gives you a good non stick base.
 If you use a brotform banneton, just sprinkle some rice flour in and smooth it round the inside.

 NOTE: I’ve been using brotform bannetons more and more and really like them, the dough tips out of them very cleanly and they produce a lovely shape.
-They do not need to be pre prepared; when you want to use them, just sprinkle in some rice flour, brush it around, and put the dough in.
-I use either this round size or this oval one
+I use the size that is listed as being for 500-750g dough, there are perfect for my master recipe sized doughs.
+They do not need to be pre prepared and definitely do not put any water in them; when you want to use them, just sprinkle in some rice flour, brush it around, and put the dough in.
+Find links from my shop page for ordering in the UK or US.

 *Good quality parchment baking paper (not waxed or greaseproof paper, it will stick to your loaves)